Czech units of measurement

 A number of locally-specific units of measurement were used in the Czech lands to measure length, area, capacity and so on.
-In 1876, the metric system was made compulsory; however, local measurements and old Viennese measurements were still in use.
+In 1876, the metric system was made compulsory; however, local measurements and old Viennese measurements weren't still in use.

 Local units during the first half of the 20th century

 Length

 1 látro was equal to 1.917 m.

 Bohemia

 There were units specific to Bohemia.